 Golf is a sport where people take advantage of different clubs to drive balls with as few strokes as possible through a set of holes on the course.
-Unlike many other sports out there, golf doesn’t require a structured arena.
 Therefore, the hole in golf is a vital part of the game, which deals with the different landscapes encountered in numerous courses.

 A standard golf course has about 18 holes laid out, but casual ones may consist of a smaller arena, which involves nine holes, in most cases.
 Golf is just incomplete without the hole in the golf course.
 A full match consists 18 holes of golf.
 There are also 9 holes in golf course.